freedomofkeima/messenger-maid-chan/README.md

 Maid-chan name is inspired from [Sakurasou's Artificial Intelligence](http://sakurasounopetnakanojo.wikia.com/wiki/Maid).

-For initial configuration, you need to create `maidchan/config.py` based on `maidchan/config.py.example`.

 If you have any other ideas, I am accepting contributions :)

+## How to Run

+1. For initial configuration, you need to create `maidchan/config.py` based on `maidchan/config.py.example` and fill those values based on your own configuration.

+2. Maid-chan are using Redis as the database.
+Redis can be downloaded via https://redis.io/download.
+Run Redis as a background process in port 6379 (default port).

+3. It is recommended to use `virtualenv` (e.g.: `virtualenv venv` then `source venv/bin/activate`).
+You need to install all dependencies via `pip install -r requirements.txt`.

+4. Run `python setup.py install` to build Maid-chan.
+Finally, you can execute `maidchan` to run this bot.

+## Available Command

 ## Priority Ideas